jtbuch/PHYS2010-F17-examples/README.md

 * [likelihood.py](https://github.com/user/repo/PHYS2010-F17-examples/likelihood.py) calculates the best-fit parameters for linear and power law models by minimizing the log-likelihood of a normal probability density function (PDF).

+* [ratio_test.py](https://github.com/user/repo/PHYS2010-F17-examples/ratio_test.py) implements the Wilks ratio test for comparing two competing models by calculating the log of the ratio of their likelihoods and the corresponding p-value.

 * The code is open-source, so feel free to modify, share, and improve!

 GitHub is a cool way to organize and archive code.
 Here are some tutorials that will help you get started: